awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 ### Routing for IPv6<a name="vpc-scenario-1-routing-ipv6"></a>

 If you associate an IPv6 CIDR block with your VPC and subnet, your route table must include separate routes for IPv6 traffic\.
 The following table shows the custom route table for this scenario if you choose to enable IPv6 communication in your VPC\.
 The second entry is the default route that's automatically added for local routing in the VPC over IPv6\.
-The fourth entry routes all other IPv6 subnet traffic to the Internet gateway\.
+The fourth entry routes all other IPv6 subnet traffic to the internet gateway\.

 | Destination | Target |